JunkyFunkyDude/BigBitmap/README.md

 GetChunk(..) function DOES NOT WORK !

-Trying to save(to bitmap format) or converting to bitmap with resolutions more than 2 MemoryPage(>2* 2^16) will result in a corrupted file/format
+Trying to save(to bitmap format) or converting to bitmap with any dimensions more than 2 MemoryPage(~131000 pixel each) will result in a corrupted file/format